 - The applicant for NOC must prove that there will be physical destruction of all leftover drugs meant for export only.

 - The applicant is also required to ensure that the production or export of such drugs will be stopped if, in the future, drugs fall into the category of prohibited medications in the home country or importing country.

-- The applicant must also submit all essential documents in Common Submission Format for issuance of NOC.
+- The applicant must also submit all essential necessary papers in Common Submission Format for issuance of NOC.

 Book a Free Consultation

 The following necessary papers must be submitted in prescribed the issue of obtaining NOC for exporting Drugs outside India.